FAQ

 Can we phase the install? ▾

-The Hub installs once.
-Edges are added one at a time by each owner — phasing is built into the design.
-The strata votes on and pays for the Hub; owners opt in for Edges on their own schedule.
-There is no minimum number of Edges required for the system to work.
+The Core installs once.
+Leaf units are added one at a time by each owner — phasing is built into the design.
+The strata votes on and pays for the Core; owners opt in for Leaf units on their own schedule.
+There is no minimum number of Leaf units required for the system to work.

 Do we need to change our bylaws? ▾